 £500 was awarded towards an expedition to look at Rhododendron species in North East India and to study their taxonomy.
 The aim was to improve his expertise in Rhododendron species and his skill in their cultivation in his professional life.
 An illustrated report on the expedition appeared in the 2019 RCMG Year Book.

-£500 was awarded for research into Magnolia species that could be used in urban forestry as part of three year PhD project with the Department of Landscape, Sheffield University.
+Harry was awarded £500 for research into Magnolia species that could be used in urban forestry as part of three year PhD project with the Department of Landscape, Sheffield University.
 The award was for work with the Sichuan Forestry Academy looking at Magnolia sargentiana as a case study.
 He went on to Japan for the second part of his research but there have been no results so far.